stdincl/blend.css/README.md

 All components are configurable using HTML tags that begin with the `bl-` prefix and can be configured using their properties.

-Although many core components use the `bl-` prefix, some internal elements use standard HTML in order to minimize the weight of the library.
+Although many core components use the `bl-` prefix, many internal elements use standard HTML in order to minimize the weight of the library.
 In the case of `bl-input`, its internal elements are used to create parts that most inputs use, such as **labels**, **icons**, **links**, and others.

 - [Inputs](#inputs)
   - Text (and Date, Number,...)